 Before beginning your exercise for the week try to think of a few new exercises to add into your program.
 Aim to add in one new thing per day of exercise.
 Some simple suggestions are walking up and down a flight of stairs 3 times during your walk, this will provide strength benefits in your lower body.
 Sitting to standing for 30 seconds, do as many repetitions as you can until the time runs out.
 Do some push ups against the bench while cooking dinner.

 Remember those measures you took all the way back in week 1?
 Take them again!
 Compare them to your results from back then and see if you have made any progress.
 Remember, even if you don’t make any progress on those measures DOES NOT MEAN you haven’t made progress at all.
 Look back and think about how you felt beginning that exercise program, look at the increases you have made in such short a time.
 Try to implement dietary changes into your daily routine as well to help provide maximum benefit.
 Continue to increase the amount of exercise you are doing until you get to a minimum of 30 minutes a day 5 days a week, ideally 7 days.

-If you feel you need support in implementing and maintaining an exercise program to help you achieve your overall health goals book an appointment with our Tyack Health Exercise Physiologist, Travis Jackson.
+If you feel you need support in implementing and maintaining an exercise program to help you achieve your overall health goals book an appointment with the Tyack Health Exercise Physiologist.
 An Exercise Physiologist can provide a structured program for you to support and motivate you to achieve your goals for your Health and Wellness!